tomas-rampas/Dukas.Net/README.md

 #### Command Line Arguments

-Below is list of all available arguments.
-Similar list can be also shown by running help command:
+All available parameters can be whown by running help command:

 ```
 dukas.net --help
 ```

+Below is a list of all arguments.

 |Short | Long | Description |
 |---|---|---|